-Canadian work visas or permits are often refused due to the most common reasons listed previously and depending on the reason for refusal you may be able to reapply.
-What most applicants are often unaware of, however, is that there is a vast difference between a refusal and a return.
+Canadian work visas or permits are often refused due to the most common reasons listed previously, and depending on the reason for refusal, you may be able to reapply.
+However, most applicants need to be made aware that there is a vast difference between a refusal and a return.

-If your work visa is returned it could merely mean that there may be some supporting documents missing, your forms were completed incorrectly or that there is a requirement that has not been adequately met.
-This means that you will be able to make the necessary adjustments and resubmit your application.
+If your work visa is returned, it could merely mean that there may be some supporting documents missing, your forms were completed incorrectly or that there is a requirement that has not been adequately met.
+This means that you can make the necessary adjustments and resubmit your application.
 If, however, the quota of your program has been filled, you will not be able to reapply at that time.

 Visitor’s Visa Rejections

-Visitor’s visas are not often rejected however if there was something missing in your application or a mistake was made completing your application you can resubmit with the necessary corrections.
-If, however, you're sure that your first application was correct and that the immigration official could have made an error you can appeal.
-When appealing it is usually recommended to consult an immigration lawyer or Regulated Canadian Immigration Consultant (RCIC.
+Visitor's visas are not often rejected.
+However, if something was missing in your application or a mistake was made completing your application, you can resubmit with the necessary corrections.
+If you're sure that your first application was correct and that the immigration official could have made an error, you can appeal.
+When appealing, it is usually recommended to consult an immigration lawyer or Regulated Canadian Immigration Consultant (RCIC).

 How to Avoid Having Your Entry to Canada Denied